 - help to keep an existing employee who develops a disability or long term condition

-- get ahead of the competition in the search for talent.
+- getting ahead of the competition in the search for talent

 IT'S TIME to ensure everyone has access to work